 - Assessing the credit risks and opportunities from the transition to the low-carbon economy

-Duration: Two weeks.
+Duration: Three weeks.

 Time commitment: Two hours/day on average, five days per week.

 Timetable: Flexible, participants to set their own study times.

 |Representatives of medium-sized and large financial institutions* (non-UNEPFI-members)||1110 USD|

 Representatives of non-Governmental Organisations, academics and Government representatives*

 |Signatories to UNEP FI (Headquarter & Subsidiaries that pay the annual UNEP FI membership fee)||720 USD|

 *5% group discounts (3 or more people from the same Financial Institution in the same course edition) for Non Signatories.

 Please note that course fees serve exclusively to cover the costs of running the course.

 Cancellation Policy: Participants who cancel their participation in a course once it has started and wish to be placed in a future edition will receive as a courtesy a 10% discount on the tuition for that future course.
 The course is highly customized, and these late cancellations create costs for the organizers and deny the position in the course to others who were turned away.